-We start by introducing new information measures that link the node selection decisions over time.
+We start by introducing information measures that link the node selection decisions over time.
 This enables dynamically incorporating the impact of the decision at any given time on all possible future ones.
-These measures are devised to facilitate selecting the nodes, the measurements of which maximizes the combination of immediate information and future expected information.
+We select these measures to facilitate selecting the nodes, the samples of which maximize the combination of immediate information, and future expected information.
 To this end, at time $t$ and for each node $i\in\varphi^t$ we define the set $\mathcal{R}_t^i$ as the set of all subsets of $\varphi^t$ that contain $i$, i.e.,

-Corresponding to the measurements collected from the nodes in the set $\cS\in\mathcal{R}_t^i$, under $\H_0$ and $\H_1$ we define the following information measures:
+Corresponding to the samples collected from the nodes in the set $\cS\in\mathcal{R}_t^i$, under $\H_0$ and $\H_1$ we define the following information measures: